magovansh9/100-days-of-code/log.md

 **Today's Progress**:  Completed Plus One, Find Pivot Index, Find Dominant Index problems

-**Thoughts**: I compared my solutio for Plus One to the one I did when i started, night and day difference.
-Algorithmic thinking is improving.
+**Thoughts**: I compared my solution for Plus One to the one I did when I started, night and day difference.
+Algorithmic thinking is improving, code is much more concise and reads better.

 **Link(s) to work**: [https://github.com/magovansh9/LeetCode-Solutions](https://github.com/magovansh9/LeetCode-Solutions)